Sex, Power, Money, Fame

 The age in which goodness must be taught is the age of the lower gates.
 The next one is the age in which it no longer needs to be spoken, because it has become the air.

 That is the choice, and it is the same choice for one person and for the whole.
 The current is rising in you right now, as it always is, as the simple charge of being alive.
 It will go up, through the gates, into the faculties that build the human beings and the world we say we want.
 Or it will go out, through the floor, as one of the four hungers, multiplied across billions and amplified by a machine built to keep it there, into the world we already have.
-The seed is at the base.
-The path is up the spine.
-And the single move that opens the way is the oldest instruction there is, which turns out, when you finally understand the mechanism, to be not a moral demand at all but a piece of plain engineering: take the self off the throne, put God above all, and let the current climb.
+The single move that opens the way is the oldest instruction there is, which turns out, when you finally understand the mechanism, to be plain engineering: take the self off the throne, put God above all, and let the current climb.
+And the moment it climbs past the heart, the question stops being where the energy goes and becomes what the freed instrument now does with the one faculty it has just been handed back, the bare power to aim attention, to think a single thought and have it land where it was sent.
+That faculty, attention itself, is the next thing to take apart.

 Sources